ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 * Python pro-tip: you can drop a debugging statement, it'll work just fine (`import pdb; pdb.set_trace();`)
 * Get a headset!
 If you have one already great.
 Otherwise, pick a cheap one from Amazon.
-This helps your interviewer hear you better, and this helps you hear your interview better.
+This helps your interviewer hear you better and this helps you hear your interview better.
 Win-win.
 * Get a blank paper sheet and a pen near you to write things down.
 If the interviewer hears you typing they'll think you're cheating.